baronefr/neural-style-transfer/samples/README.md

 ## huang/

-Plots of figure from Huang paper, made with Gatys.
+Plots of figure from Huang paper, made with Gatys algorithm for comparison.